colinh80/portfolio/README.md

 #### Summary

-Using MySQL queries to clean and explore a Kaggle dataset that was created by scraping vehicle postings from Craigslist over a month period.
-This project includes views for later visualization in Tableau Public.
+Using SQL queries to clean and explore web-scraped data of vehicle postings from Craigslist.

-* Explore and observe possibilities of the data
-*	Format columns through the use of concat, creating substrings, replacing characters
+* 	Clean and format columns, concat attributes, extract substrings, replace characters
-*	Find and delete duplicate values with partition, filter outliers
+*	Identify and handle duplicates and outliers
-*	Pivot rows to extract data based on specific categories in the data
+*	Utilize Pivot rows to extract categorical insights
-*	Create views for Tableau visualization based on averages, value counts, and deviations
+*	Create views for Tableau visualization based

 ### [Visualization in Tableau](https://public.tableau.com/app/profile/colin.hicks)